Last year, while backpacking in Bavaria region in Germany, I got introduced to Germany’s most beautiful holiday route: The Romantic Road.

 What’s more interesting is that Nordlingen is actually located in a crater caused by a meteorite hit about 15 million years ago making it one rare town, not just in Germany but the entire world.

-Upon first glance, Nördlingen actually draw hints of a typical German town.
+Upon first glance, Nördlingen actually draws hints of a typical German town.
 It has a city wall surrounding it.
 At its epicenter sits a towering church dominating the skyline.
 The church is perfectly alibied with red pitched roofs of hundreds of timber-frame houses and shops.
 The entire vibe of the place is quite unlikely, making Nordlingen a must do on the Romantic Road.

 Read more about Nordlingen here: Nordlingen Travel Guide